<?xml version='1.0' encoding='UTF-8'?>

 </content>

-<link href="https://rlraymond.com/no-ai-means-no-ai/" rel="alternate"/>
+<link href="https://blog.spu.io/buying-coffee-has-become-controversial-ok-you-can-now-buy-me-coffee/" rel="alternate"/>

 </entry>